ColoradoDemography/Server-and-Website-Documentation/doc/full-gis-server-restore-new.md

 ## What if the Whole Server Dies?

+Old info, should never have to do anything like this again but good to have available for reference

 ...or needs to be completely re-built.
 This process proved to be somewhat distinct frombuilding the server from scratch and deserved it's own documentation.